 If you have done any research on the Internet or attended local home shows you are probably aware that there are hundreds of options for deck flooring.
 Luckily, they all fit into 4 basic categories.
 We will do our best to break them down:

-We use a lot of Ipe (Brazilian Walnut), and Pressure Treated Southern Pine for deck flooring and railing.
-We also are starting to use some Cumuru (Brazilian Teak), as a slightly cheaper alternative to Ipe.
-We have used other woods besides these three, but have had less than ideal results in some cases.
+We use a lot of Ipe (Brazilian Walnut) which is dense, durable and weathers well, and Pressure Treated Southern Pine for deck flooring and railing.
+Ipe has a reputation for lasting more than 75 years with little maintenance and Pressure Treated Southern Pine is durable and resists termites, fungi and micro-organisms.
+We also are starting to use some Cumuru (Brazilian Teak) which one of the hardest woods in the world, as a slightly cheaper alternative to Ipe.
+We have used other woods besides these three but have had less than ideal results in some cases.
 Cedar and Mahogany were once popular in this area.
 However, we feel the quality of these woods is not as high as it once was.
 It seems to be softer with more knots, which causes it to be less rot resistant.
 There are a few other wood options out there as well, and we would be happy to build you a deck out of any outdoor wood available.

 Vinyl Capped Composite